syncfusion-content/blazor-docs/blazor/file-manager/download/download-from-physical-file-system-provider.md

 **Step 1:** Create a `File Manager` Sample in blazor

-Start by following the steps provided in this link to create a simple `SfPdfViewer` sample in blazor.
+Start by following the steps provided in this link to create a simple `File Manager` sample in blazor.
 To perform the download operation, initialize the [Url](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerAjaxSettings.html#Syncfusion_Blazor_FileManager_FileManagerAjaxSettings_Url) property in a FileManagerAjaxSettings.

 {% tabs %}
 {% highlight razor %}